OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/linear/scipy_iter_solver.rst

 ScipyKrylov
 ********************

-The ScipyKrylov is an iterative linear solver that wraps the methods found in `scipy.sparse.linalg`.
+ScipyKrylov is an iterative linear solver that wraps the methods found in `scipy.sparse.linalg`.
-The default method is "GMRES", or the Generalized Minimal RESidual method, though you can give it other methods that satisfy the same interface.
+The default method is "gmres", or the Generalized Minimal RESidual method.
+Support for other `scipy.sparse.linalg` solvers will be added over time.
 This linear solver is capable of handling any system topology very effectively.
 It also solves all subsystems below it in the hierarchy, so assigning different solvers to subsystems will have no effect on the solution at this level.

 This is a serial solver, so it should never be used under MPI; use :ref:`PETScKrylov <openmdao.solvers.linear.petsc_ksp.py>` instead.